 Given that the Board of Directors is the ultimate body providing oversight over the entire company, all members of the Board are expected to perform their jobs competently.

-First test: Does the director possess the skills and knowledge that a reasonable person would expect of someone in that position?
+Does the director possess the skills and knowledge that a reasonable person would expect of someone in that position?

 For example, a reasonable expectation of the skill level required to be a director of a $100 billion-dollar global corporation, would be very different from a director sitting on a $1 million-dollar local company.